andreaskielkopf/BackSnap/readme.md

 Btrfs can bring a high level of security against data loss for home users.
 With some additional work, the external backup for btrfs can also be achieved.
 Then backup 3-2-1 with btrfs is easily possible

-## The responsibility for backups never lies with a program, but always with the user!
+#### The responsibility for backups never lies with a program, but always with the user!

 ##### In-System Backup (n-snapshots 1)
-Btrfs with RAID0 and **readonly snapshots** by snapper are like a backup of the original files housed in the same system.
+Btrfs with RAID0 and **readonly snapshots** by snapper (or timeshift) are like a backup of the original files housed in the same system.
 It protects against:
 * minor problems, like accidentally deleting a file
 * delete an entire file tree (e.g. /home/hans/* )
 * from unintentionally changing file permissions of many files